Chart Color Schemes

 Moree Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.7% of all households, composed of 31.1% couples with children, 28.4% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 28.3%, with lone person households at 26.0% and group households comprising 2.1% of the total.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.5.
+Family households account for 71.7% of all households, including 31.1% couples with children, 28.4% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 28.3%, with lone person households at 26.0% and group households comprising 2.1%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.5 people.

 Frequently Asked Questions - Households